rjdkmr/gmx_clusterByFeatures/docs/install.rst

 1. Python3 is available through |Homebrew| package manager.
 After installing Homebrew, run ``brew install python3`` command to install Python3.

 2. Install **gmx_clusterByFeatrues** by ``pip3 install gmx-clusterByFeatrues`` command.

+.. note:: Presently, installation with pip on MacOS is restricted to **10.12 (Sierra)** and **10.13 (High Sierra)**
+          versions.
+For other MacOS versions, install gmx_clusterByFeatrues from source as described further below.

 Updating gmx_clusterByFeatrues